IhorHorchakov/spring-mvc-observability/README.md

 ##### Micrometer: Meter and MeterRegistry

-`Meter` represents a family of metrics of one type(Gauge/Timers/Counter/Other).
-Spring Boot 2 configures a composite `MeterRegistry` to which any number of registry implementations can be added, allowing you to ship your metrics to more than one monitoring system - HumioPropertiesConfigAdapter, DatadogPropertiesConfigAdapter, NewRelicPropertiesConfigAdapter, and many others.
+Spring Boot configures a `SimpleMeterRegistry` by default.

 Using `CompositeMeterRegistry` provides a solution to publish application metrics to various supported monitoring systems simultaneously.
 Using `MeterRegistryCustomizer` you can customize the whole set of registries